-Mold grows when oxygen is present but doesn’t grow well in an environment rich in salt (in this case brine).
+Mold grows when oxygen is present but doesn’t grow well in an environment rich in salt (in this case, brine).
 As long as you purchased your olives from a reputable source, they are edible with white spots.

 However, if the olives are soft or mushy, you should discard them.
-Softness indicates spoilage and spoilage of any kind means that the food shouldn’t be eaten anymore.
+Softness indicates spoilage, and spoilage of any kind means that the food shouldn’t be eaten anymore.

-So, to conclude, if olives look okay and are still hard, but have white spots on them, they are still fine and safe to eat.
+So, to conclude, if olives look okay and are still hard but have white spots on them, they are still fine and safe to eat.
 But if they’re very soft and look rotten, they’re spoiled.

 What Are These White Spots?

 Once you open the jar, the white spots usually start to appear.
 The reason is that the olives that were submerged in brine were not exposed to oxygen during storage.
-Once you open the jar and expose them to air, the oxidation process starts, which causes the white spots.
+Once you open the jar and expose it to air, the oxidation process starts, which causes the white spots.

 Olives with whitish spots can actually be one kind of mold, usually harmless, as long as the olives are hard and look and taste fine.